Other Visual Art

 |Hispanic or Latino||27|

-Americans aren’t the only ones with an interest in Other Visual Art.
+Students from other countries are interested in Other Visual Art, too.
 About 30.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea